YamanKH/codefalcon-web/README.md

 ## License

-This project is private and proprietary to CodeFalcon.
+This project is private and proprietary to CodeFalcon.# Test auto-deployment after API token setup